Unlock Your Best Race Times with Structured Training Plans and Real‑Time Pace Guidance

 • Cool‑down: 10 min relaxed run, staying below easy pace.

-Track your average pace for each 400 m, and if you have a device that can alert you when you drift outside the target, set it now – you’ll feel the subtle guidance that keeps you on track.
+Note your average pace for each 400 m—if your device can alert you when you drift from the target, enable that now.
+Those little nudges keep you sharp and on course.

 The beauty of running is that it’s a long game – the more you learn to listen to your body, the more you’ll get out of it.
 Happy running, and may your next race be your best yet.